Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Can't handle more than one person at once

-Yet most small businesses have phone systems that do exactly this—and they've accepted it as normal.
+Yet most small businesses run phone systems that do exactly this — and they've quietly accepted it as an unavoidable fact of life.
+It isn't.
+Here are the numbers that make it concrete.

-Here are the 5 most common phone problems killing small businesses, and practical fixes for each.
+Here are the 5 most common phone problems killing small businesses, and practical fixes for each — from the quick patch to the proper solution.

 Problem 1: Missing Calls While You're Working